-Our fleet of 4 mobile fabrication laboratories will be used by K-16 students and teachers, pre-service STEM teachers, CSUDH faculty, and community members.
+The CSUDH Mobile Fabrication Lab project is at the forefront of innovative STEM education.
+Our fleet of 5 mobile fabrication laboratories serve K-16 students and teachers, pre-service STEM teachers, CSUDH faculty, and community members.
 The Fab Lab project brings STEM into classrooms and communities by providing participants with access to fabrication equipment such as 3D printers, laser cutters, vinyl cutters, CNC mills, 3D modeling software, an electronics workbench, and a suite of other tools that will allow anyone to create almost everything.
-The CSUDH Mobile Fab Labs will inspire and create young engineers, inventors, artists, and entrepreneurs!
+The CSUDH Mobile Fab Labs inspire and create young engineers, inventors, artists, and entrepreneurs!

 The on-campus Fabrication Lab, known as the Toyota Center for Innovation in STEM Education, is a state-of-the-art facility equipped with all of the best and latest fabrication equipment.
 The Fab Lab team along with CSUDH students from various majors work together in the Fab Lab’s active STEM lab classrooms as well as the fabrication space to engage K-16 students in hands-on challenge-based and exciting STEM projects.
 Rapid prototyping can be a breeze!
 This stationary Fab Lab encourages collaboration, entrepreneurship, and creativity.
 It is located on the first floor of the new Science and Innovation building.